 Right to Silence

 Because you have the right to silence you are not required to “go in and have a chat”.
 You are not required to report any criminal allegation especially if you have not been charged.
-If you receive a letter of the kind alluded to here, call us at criminal-lawyer-perth or get straight on to a lawyer of your choice.
+If you receive a letter of the kind alluded to here, call us or get straight on to a lawyer of your choice.